saifldce/Typescript/frontend/README.md

-# Getting Started with Create React App
+# Getting Started with Create React App with Typescript

+### `npx create-react-app my-app --template typescript`

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/saifldce/Typescript).

+### Create .env File

+You will find a example.env file in the home directory.
+Paste the contents of that into a file named .env in the same directory.
+Fill in the variables to fit your application

 ## Available Scripts